Alisson Farias: Chapecoense

 Alisson Farias made his league debut for Chapecoense against Guarani FC on 20 July 2022.
 He scored his first league goal for the club against Novorizontino on 10 August 2022, scoring in the 28th minute.

 CS Alagoano

 Alisson Farias made his league debut for CS Alagoano against Cruzeiro Arapiraca on 24 January 2024.
 He scored his first goal for the club against CSE on 2 March 2024, scoring in the 87th minute.

 Quy Nhon Binh Dinh

 Following a transfer window that saw considerable team changes, Quy Nhon Binh Dinh, the 2023/24 V-League runners-up, have begun a rebuilding phase with the modest objective of avoiding relegation.
 The loss of numerous important players has created issues for the team.

 To address the squad revamp, the club is concentrating on bringing in new players, including international talent.
-He is one prominent signing on 5 September 9, 2024, a winger who has been sought to improve the team's offensive possibilities.
+He is one signing on 5 September 9, 2024, a winger who has been sought to improve the team's offensive possibilities.